Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Discussion

-The results of this study support a broader adoption of surprisal for readability assessment.
-We note that surprisal is conceptually related to left-to-right cloze \cite{smith2011cloze}.
-While the current primary use of cloze is estimation of subjective probabilities in psycholinguistics, its bidirectional version was originally proposed as a method for quantifying readability \cite{taylor1953cloze} and bidirectional cloze tests were used for fitting the regression coefficients of several traditional readability formulas \cite{ari-smith1967,flesch-kincaid1975,coleman1975computer}.
-Differently from cloze, surprisal is not limited by the need to collect large-scale data from human participants, and can be computed automatically using readily available language models.
-More broadly, the results underscore the need for the development of new methods of readability scoring that will better account for reading ease.
+Practically, our results support a broader adoption of surprisal for readability assessment.
+Unlike cloze, surprisal is not limited by the need to collect large-scale data from human participants, and can be computed automatically using readily available language models.
+More broadly, the results motivate additional work on eye movement based evaluation of ARA in other languages, populations (e.g., children and elderly readers) and textual domains.
+They also underscore the need for the development of new methods of readability scoring that will better account for reading ease.